 Six Sigma a process measurement system uses accurate data to analyze process performance and find root causes of defects.
 It is basically a process-oriented approach where six sigma metrics for significant inputs and outputs are measured, monitored, and managed.

 This enables employees and companies to take a process-oriented view of the entire business.
-Using the various concepts of six sigma, key processes are identified, the output of these processes are prioritized, the capability is determined, improvements are made and management structure is put in place to assure the ongoing success of the business.
+Using the various concepts of six sigma, key processes are identified, the outputs of these processes are prioritized, the capability is determined, improvements are made and a management structure is put in place to assure the ongoing success of the business.